Skip to content

 March 30, 1977, Lexington artist and poet Henry Faulkner displayed some of his paintings.

 On March 30, 1981, President R. Reagan survived an assassination attempt.
 The pistol bullet ricocheted off the side of his limousine and hit him in the left underarm, breaking a rib, puncturing a lung, and causing severe internal bleeding.
-Close to death upon arrival at George Washington University Hospital, they stabilized in the emergency room; he then underwent emergency surgery.
+Close to death upon arrival at George Washington University Hospital, they stabilized him in the E.R. before emergency surgery.

 On March 30, 1983, ninety law enforcement officials raided private clubs, taverns, and homes in Daviess County.
 They searched for 52 people cited in 204 warrants stemming from a gambling investigation.
-Some of the clubs included: Veterans of Foreign Wars, American Legions, and Elk Lodges.
+Some of the clubs included Veterans of Foreign Wars, American Legions, and Elk Lodges.

 March 30, 1998, the Kentucky Wildcats won their 7th NCAA National Championship in the Alamodome.
 Tubby Smith’s Cats beat S.C.
 State, St. Louis, UCLA, Duke, Stanford (OT), and Utah 78-69.
 Jeff Sheppard received MVP honors.
 Kentucky came back from double-digit deficits in each of its last three games in the tournament, including a 17-point second-half comeback against Duke.
 This lead to the fans dubbing the team The Comeback Cats.